jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (f) the telephone number of the employer of the fines defaulter.
 (5) The provisions of this section apply despite any other provision of this Act.
 (6) In this section, unless the context otherwise requires,—
-  - **authorised officer** , in relation to the Department for Courts, means any officer, employee, or agent of that Department who is authorised by the chief executive to supply information to or receive information from the Commissioner under this section
+  - **authorised officer** , in relation to the Ministry of Justice, means any officer, employee, or agent of that Ministry who is authorised by the chief executive to supply information to or receive information from the Commissioner under this section
-  - **chief executive** means the chief executive of the Department for Courts
+  - **chief executive** means the chief executive of the Ministry of Justice
   - **fines defaulter** means any person who is in default in the payment of— (a) a fine within the meaning of section 79 of the Summary Proceedings Act 1957:
     (b) an amount of reparation as defined in section 145D of the Sentencing Act 2002: